Last Updated on November 13, 2022 by Paul Guzman

 Poinsettia plant care.
-Poinsettias are in the Euphorbiaceae family and are used in pots and shown during the holidays seasons, especially during the Christmas season.
+Poinsettias are in the Euphorbiaceae family and are used in pots and shown during the holiday seasons, especially during the Christmas season.

 In its natural habitat, it will grow up to 15 ft. tall but in the southwest, it will grow about 2-4 ft. providing you care for it indoors.

-The most common color is the bright red variety but they also come in pink, white, yellow, red-white marbled and orange.
+The most common color is the bright red variety but they also come in pink, white, yellow, red-white marbled, and orange.
 There is also the magenta one.
-See images below.
+See the images below.

 How often should they be watered?

-Let the Poinsettias dry out before watering again.
+Most folks over-water this plant it is best to let the Poinsettias dry out before watering again.
 Typically about once maybe twice per week any more than that and the leaves will wilt and fall off.
+It also depends on where you place them.
+If they are near a south-facing window you will have to water them more often.

 Where to place Poinsettias?